bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

      ''  ==  false   // is true but true == "a" is false
      ''  === false   // is false

-title: Using immediately invoked function expression tip-number: 25 tip-username: rishantagarwal tip-username-profile: https://github.com/rishantagarwal tip-tldr: Called as “Iffy” ( IIFE - immediately invoked function expression) is an anonymous function expression that is immediately invoked and has some important uses in Javascript.
+title: Using immediately invoked function expression tip-number: 25 tip-username: rishantagarwal tip-username-profile: https://github.com/rishantagarwal tip-tldr: Called as "Iffy” ( IIFE - immediately invoked function expression) is an anonymous function expression that is immediately invoked and has some important uses in Javascript.

 -   /en/Using-immediately-invoked-function-expression/

-Called as “Iffy” ( IIFE - immediately invoked function expression) is an anonymous function expression that is immediately invoked and has some important uses in Javascript.
+Called as "Iffy” ( IIFE - immediately invoked function expression) is an anonymous function expression that is immediately invoked and has some important uses in Javascript.

     (function () {
         // Do something​